Blog | Personal Finance

 Think for yourself

 You need to learn to speak the language of money to be successful.
 That takes financial education, which opens up a whole new world, a world where you can succeed on your own terms.
-Unfortunately, our schools don’t teach that language.
-They teach you the basics, and then they either teach you a specific trade or skill, or they simply train you to be an employee.
+Unfortunately, our school system doesn't teach that language.
+It teaches you the basics, and then you’re either taught a specific trade or skill, or simply trained to be an employee.